PeterMarshall29/book1/jupyternotebooks/operations_and_operators.md

     return 0;
 }
 ````
-What is the value of m at the end - check.
+What is the value of m at the end?
+Please check.
 `````{code_example-end}
 `````